 92% of clean energy projects are in Republican districts.
-These nation-leading projects could be jeopardized by repealing the clean electricity tax credits, which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed.
+These nation-leading projects could be jeopardized by recent changes to the clean electricity tax credits, which support building and producing clean energy.
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed.
 According to the state's grid operator, ERCOT, electricity demand is expected to double within 5 years.